-Indicator 73 Number of planning permissions involving new or improved facilities Target Net gain Related Policy DMB3 - Recreation and Tourism Development Result 6 permissions granted.
+Indicator 73 Number of planning permissions involving new or improved facilities Target Net gain Related Policy DMB3 - Recreation and Tourism Development Result 8 permissions granted.
 Target has been met.
-Indicator 74 Number of planning permissions involving less and change of use of

-Indicator 74 Number of planning permissions involving loss and change of use of tourism and recreation facilities.
+Indicator 74 Number of planning permissions involving loss and change of use of

-tourism and recreation racinities.
+tourism and recreation facilities.

 Target Net gain

 Related Policy DMB3 - Recreation and Tourism Development

 Result No permissions have been granted.

 Indicator 75 Number of permissions involving loss of public open space (POS) and any alternative provision made.

-Target Net gain over plan period

-Related DMB4 - Open Space Provision

-Policy

-Result For the purposes of this AMR Open Space is taken to mean those sites defined in the previous District wide Local Plan (DWLP) as "Essential Open Space" under DWLP policy G6.
-In the development of the forthcoming Housing and Economic Development DPD the definition of Open Space has been changed and therefore going forward direct comparisons with AMRs based on the older definition will initially be difficult.
-During this AMR period and using the G6 site definition no Open Space has been lost therefore target met.
+Target Net gain over plan period Related DMB4 - Open Space Provision Policy Result No net loss.
+For the purposes of this AMR Open Space is taken to mean those sites defined in the previous District wide Local Plan (DWLP) as "Essential Open Space" under DWLP policy G6.
+In the development of the emerging Housing and Economic Development DPD (HED DPD) the definition of Open Space has been changed and therefore going forward direct comparisons with AMRs based on the older definition will initially be difficult.
+At this stage however, the HED DPD has not yet been adopted.